edgedb/edgedb/docs/stdlib/array.rst

     :index: join array_to_string implode

-    Render an array to a string.
+    Renders an array to a string.

     Join a string array into a single string using a specified *delimiter*: